-The inspection took place on 21 October 2015 and was unannounced.
-Rockville House provides a respite facility for people who have a physical disability, and accommodation is available for a maximum of three people at any one time.
-On the day of our visit two people had stayed for respite care.
-We visited the attached Rockville day centre so we were able to meet people who used Rockville House for respite care.
+The inspection took place on 5 February 2016 and was unannounced.
+5 Prince of Wales Road provides a respite facility for people who have a learning disability and /or a physical disability, and accommodation is available for a maximum of eight people at any one time.
+On the day of our visit five people were staying for respite care.
+Encompass (Dorset) owns this service and has other services in the Dorset area.